Admission to Friends School Pre-K through 8th Grade

 "One of the things we love about Friends School is the way every child is known deeply.
 We know our children are loved and cared for by teachers and staff and that's really important to us.
 We know they'll have the academic experience they need but the sense of belonging and community we find at Friends is really unique."

 We love visitors!
 To really understand what a small independent school like Friends School has to offer, it's best to see and feel the difference for yourself.
-Please join us during an upcoming Walk-Through Wednesday (the first Wednesday of each month, or contact Lisa Gamble to schedule a personal visit.
+Please join us during an upcoming Walk-Through Wednesday (1st Wednesday of each month, or contact Lisa Gamble to schedule a personal visit.
 Learn More